daveseah/ursanode/docs/10-tools/monorepo.md

 In practice, though, there are tools to synchronize **versionining** and **package updating** of each individual project as one.
 The two popular ones are **Lerna** and **Yarn**, and all they do is update each project directory for you.

-In URSANODE, the tool we are using is Lernab with NPM because it is very slightly more mature, and we are also using `npm` instead of `yarn` as our package manager.
+In URSANODE, the tool we are using is Lerna with NPM because at the time of this writing it is very slightly more mature, and we are already using `npm` (not `yarn`) as our package manager.

 ## Minimum Lerna Config